emtpb/mca/docs/framework/index.rst

 Framework
 *********

-This chapter contains the API documentation for Multi Channel Analyzer.
+This chapter contains the documentation of all modules and classes of the framework.

 .. toctree::
     :maxdepth: 1